Why your business needs a standardised sales process

 Research suggests that sales reps only spend one-third of their day making sales calls.
 On a standard 35 hour week, that's a whopping 23.5 hours on non-revenue generating activity.
 That means over the course of a 4-week month, your average sales rep spends just under 93.5 hours not trying to generate revenue!

 You can scale that for yourself for your own team with a simple calculation of 23.5 x the number of salespeople in your team per week or 93.33 x the number of reps in your team per month.

 Does that sound like a wise use of their time?
 Could this be contributing to the potential unproductive 40-60 hour weeks some of your reps work?

 By standardising and automating you give your team the best chance of scaling sales, removing dead wood from the operation and hitting monthly targets and surpassing them.
-Successful sales teams need more automation not less, but they need more personalisation too, automation and email do not replace the telephone and my favourite video.
+Successful sales teams need more automation not less, but they need more personalisation too; automation and email do not replace the telephone and video.
 Also, you cannot win solely on inbound leads, especially if you don’t have personas in place or processes in place.

-What sales automation platform should you choose?
+Which sales automation platform should you choose?

 Unfortunately, there isn’t a simple answer to this question.
 There are a number of factors that could prevent or prohibit your adoption of any particular platform.
 Costs (pricing), services (ability to fully support your requirements), integration into your current tech stack, the ability to future proof against further change and so on.

 In this section, we are going to share with you some of the technology available to you.